Saturday, April 22, 2023

 In the works of Aristotle, eudaimonia was the term for the highest human good in the older Greek tradition.
 It is a central concept in Aristotelian ethics.

-In my 15-year marketing career, I've worked for many tech startups.
+Throughout my 15-year marketing career, I've worked with numerous tech startups.
 My role often feels like being a doctor.
 Of course, the stakes are lower; money may be lost, but no one will die if I fail.

 Despite my education and training, I've made mistakes earlier in my career; Once, I was involved in a mismanaged website rebrand.